jiajie-chen/dotfiles/.config/git-templates/README.md

 This contains code for building a Git repo template, for usage by `init.templateDir`.

-The primary use is to configure Git hooks that should always be enabled in your local repos.
+The primary use is to configure default Git hooks in your local repos.

 ## Requirements

 You must have Git installed and Pre-commit.
-To install Pre-commit, it's recommended to use Homebrew, `pipx` or `uv tool install`
+To install Pre-commit, it's recommended to use Homebrew, `pipx` or `uv tool install`.

+## Quick Start

+1. Run `./build.sh` from the same directory as this README.

+2. Configure your default Git template directory (`init.templateDir`) to use the created `build/` output.

 ## Git Hooks